meoblast001/meosite/pages/about_me.md

 intermittently since.
 My knowledge of Swedish can be useful at times, but it is very limited due to difficulty finding opportunities to use the language.
 My proficiency is approximately A1.

+## Hobbies

+**Culture:** As a trilingual person, it seems to me fairly natural that I enjoy foreign culture.
+Although my language skills are limited to European languages, I enjoy cultures from all around the world.
+I also love to meet new people from around the world.
+I am actively involved in (and help organise) an international group in Dresden which meets regularly.
+It is very fun to meet new people from many places and do things together with them.

+**Travel:** As a natural result of my love of culture, I love travel.
+But even if I'm not experiencing a new culture, I like to travel to new places.
+I love seeing new things, whether that be a new city or some place in nature.